xslendix/tos-1/readme.md

 ```
 # caveat
 due to running in userspace, context switching is around 4 times slower <br>
-division by zero is not an exception, it will bring up the debugger
+division by zero is not an exception, it will bring up the debugger(SIGFPE)

 # documentation
 ```C